 Science, Tech, Math › Science The Difference Between an Element Group and Period Share Flipboard Email Print Jaap Hart/Getty Images Science Chemistry Periodic Table Basics Chemical Laws Molecules Projects & Experiments Scientific Method Biochemistry Physical Chemistry Medical Chemistry Chemistry In Everyday Life Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate by Anne Marie Helmenstine, Ph.D.
 Dr. Helmenstine holds a Ph.D. in biomedical sciences and is a science writer, educator, and consultant.
 She has taught science courses at the high school, college, and graduate levels.
 Updated August 10, 2019 Groups and periods are two ways of categorizing elements in the periodic table.
 Periods are horizontal rows (across) the periodic table, while groups are vertical columns (down) the table.
 Atomic number increases as you move down a group or across a period.
 Element Groups Elements in a group share a common number of valence electrons.
 For example, all of the elements in the alkaline earth group have a valence of two.
 Elements belonging to a group typically share several common properties.
 The groups in the periodic table go by a variety of different names: IUPAC Name Common Name Family Old IUPAC CAS notes Group 1 alkali metals lithium family IA IA excluding hydrogen Group 2 alkaline earth metals beryllium family IIA IIA Group 3 scandium family IIIA IIIB Group 4 titanium family IVA IVB Group 5 vanadium family VA VB Group 6 chromium family VIA VIB Group 7 manganese family VIIA VIIB Group 8 iron family VIII VIIIB Group 9 cobalt family VIII VIIIB Group 10 nickel family VIII VIIIB Group 11 coinage metals copper family IB IB Group 12 volatile metals zinc family IIB IIB Group 13 icoasagens boron family IIIB IIIA Group 14 tetrels, crystallogens carbon family IVB IVA tetrels from the Greek tetra for four Group 15 pentels, pnictogens nitrogen family VB VA pentels from the Greek penta for five Group 16 chalcogens oxygen family VIB VIA Group 17 halogens fluorine family VIIB VIIA Group 18 noble gases, aerogens helium family or neon family Group 0 VIIIA Another way to group elements is based on their shared properties (in some cases, these groupings do not correspond to the columns in the periodic table).
 Such groups include alkali metals, alkaline earth metals, transition metals (including rare earth elements or lanthanides and also actinides), basic metals, metalloids or semimetals, nonmetals, halogens, and noble gases.
 Within this classification system, hydrogen is a nonmetal.
 The nonmetals, halogens, and noble gases are all types of nonmetallic elements.
 The metalloids have intermediate properties.
 All of the other elements are metallic.
 Element Periods Elements in a period share the highest unexcited electron energy level.
 There are more elements in some periods than others because the number of elements is determined by the number of electrons allowed in each energy sub-level.
-There are seven periods for naturally occurring elements: Period 1: H, He (does not follow the octet rule)Period 2: Li, Be, B, C, N, O, F, Ne (involves s and p orbitals)Period 3: Na, Mg, Al, Si, P, S, Cl, Ar (all have at least 1 stable isotope)Period 4: K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Br, Kr (first period with d-block elements)Period 5: Rb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sn, Te, I, Xe (same number of elements as period 4, same general structure, and includes first exclusively radioactive element, Tc)Period 6: Cs, Ba, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au, Hg, Tl, Pb, Bi, Po, At, Rn (first period with f-block elements)Period 7: Fr, Ra, Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No, Lr, Rd, Db, Sg, Bh, Hs, Mt, Ds, Rg, Cn, Uut, Fl, Uup, Lv, Uus, Uuo (all elements are radioactive; contains heaviest natural elements) Continue Reading How Groups Arrange Periodic Elements According to Common Properties What to Know About The Organization of the Modern Periodic Table Meet the Element Families of the Periodic Table Know Which Elements Are Main Group Elements What Are the Different Element Groups in the Periodic Table?
-Properties of Alkali Metals Learn About the Halogen Elements What's the Difference Between an Element Family and an Element Group?
-Why the Periodic Table Is Organized the Way It Is Learn the Parts of the Periodic Table What Are Element Blocks on the Periodic Table?
-How to Use a Periodic Table The Periodic Properties of the Elements List of Elements That Are Nonmetals Here's How to Identify the Properties and Characteristics of Nonmetals Did You Know These 10 Facts About the Periodic Table?
+There are seven periods for naturally occurring elements: Period 1: H, He (does not follow the octet rule)Period 2: Li, Be, B, C, N, O, F, Ne (involves s and p orbitals)Period 3: Na, Mg, Al, Si, P, S, Cl, Ar (all have at least 1 stable isotope)Period 4: K, Ca, Sc, Ti, V, Cr, Mn, Fe, Co, Ni, Cu, Zn, Ga, Ge, As, Se, Br, Kr (first period with d-block elements)Period 5: Rb, Sr, Y, Zr, Nb, Mo, Tc, Ru, Rh, Pd, Ag, Cd, In, Sn, Sn, Te, I, Xe (same number of elements as period 4, same general structure, and includes first exclusively radioactive element, Tc)Period 6: Cs, Ba, La, Ce, Pr, Nd, Pm, Sm, Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, Hf, Ta, W, Re, Os, Ir, Pt, Au, Hg, Tl, Pb, Bi, Po, At, Rn (first period with f-block elements)Period 7: Fr, Ra, Ac, Th, Pa, U, Np, Pu, Am, Cm, Bk, Cf, Es, Fm, Md, No, Lr, Rd, Db, Sg, Bh, Hs, Mt, Ds, Rg, Cn, Uut, Fl, Uup, Lv, Uus, Uuo (all elements are radioactive; contains heaviest natural elements) Continue Reading How Groups Arrange Periodic Elements According to Common Properties Look Up Element Facts With the Periodic Table for Kids What to Know About The Organization of the Modern Periodic Table Meet the Element Families of the Periodic Table Why Are Transition Metals Called Transition Metals?
+Know Which Elements Are Main Group Elements Learn About the Halogen Elements What Are the Different Element Groups in the Periodic Table?
+Why the Periodic Table Is Organized the Way It Is Learn the Parts of the Periodic Table Did You Know These 10 Facts About the Periodic Table?
+What's the Difference Between an Element Family and an Element Group?
+What Are Element Blocks on the Periodic Table?
+Properties of Alkali Metals Learn About the Carbon Family of Elements What Do the Numbers on the Periodic Table Mean?